HausCloud/AWS-EB-SSL/README.md

-# AWS-ElasticBeanstalk-SSL
+# AWS-EB-SSL

-Add SSL for **single** instance AWS Elastic Beanstalk enviroments using platform hooks.
+Setup secure **single** instance AWS Elastic Beanstalk environments easily

-### Prerequisites
+## Prerequisites

-- Sample application deployed on AWS Elastic Beanstalk (only nginx supported)
+- Sample application deployed on AWS Elastic Beanstalk
+  - Only nginx is supported since AWS seems to be shifting towards that configuration (https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html)
 - [EB CLI](https://github.com/aws/aws-elastic-beanstalk-cli-setup)
 - Enviromental variables set using either the EBI CLI or AWS EB management board
   - CERTBOT_CERT_NAME (Name of your certificate)
   - CERTBOT_EMAIL (E-mail to attach to certificate)
   - CERTBOT_DOMAIN_LIST (Comma separated domain list)
-- [Optional] CNAME to your EB environment URL
+- [OPTIONAL] If you have a domain name already, add to CERTBOT_DOMAIN_LIST and point a CNAME to your EB url.

 ## Usage